 YAML vs JSON: Key Differences Explained

 When it comes to data serialization formats, YAML and JSON are two of the most popular choices among developers.
 Both are widely used for configuration files, data exchange, and more.
-However, they serve different purposes and have distinct features that make them suitable for specific use cases.
+However, they have distinct differences that make them suitable for different use cases.
 In this blog post, we’ll dive into the key differences between YAML and JSON, helping you decide which format is best for your project.

 What Are YAML and JSON?